d1820/cosmos-query-manager/CosmosManager/help.md

 ```

 ### DELETES
 Deletes can be done in 2 way:
 * By providing a list of documentIds that need to be deleted for a given collection.
 * By deleting all that fulfill a WHERE clause statement

-Deletes do not use transactions by default and the proper SQL transaction syntax must be used to invoke a transaction.
+**Note:** Deletes do not use transactions by default and the proper SQL transaction syntax must be used to invoke a transaction.

 #### SQL/Cosmos syntax